kevinlieb/LeafLogger/README.md

 the script to make the database exists in the sql directory.
 It comes with a default user "admin" password of "changeme"

 To connect to your database: fill in the appropriate fields in connect.php

+Make a directory logs and uploads and make sure that these are writable